-- Avoid any strenuous activity for 24-48 hours post-injection.
+- Avoid any strenuous activity for five days post-injection.
 A gradual return to activity is advised depending on the underlying problem.
 Tenotomy is gentle, but may temporarily weaken the tendon and put it at risk of rupturing, so your return to activity is best guided by a physiotherapist.

 - If possible, please avoid anti-inflammatory medication for two weeks (such as ibuprofen – Advil).
 It may interfere with the effectiveness of your injection.

-- We will schedule a follow-up ultrasound at three months to evaluate how the tendon is healing.
+- We will schedule a follow-up ultrasound at six months to evaluate how the tendon is healing.

 - Pain may increase for a few days post-injection as the body mounts an inflammatory response, but this should subside.

 Results vary from weeks to months depending on the joint or body part involved, severity of the disease, and the cause of your pain.
 Some patients get complete relief that is permanent, while others have no significant effect.
 If an injection does not help relieve your pain, then you may need further evaluation.

 This exam is covered under your Alberta Health Care Plan.
 It is not currently offered at our Saskatchewan clinic.